scala/docs.scala-lang/_tour/pattern-matching.md

 of the base type in the same file as the base type (otherwise, the compiler would not know what are all the possible cases).
-For instance, if you try to define a new type of `Notification` outside of the file that defines the `sealed trait Notfication`, it will produce a compilation error:
+For instance, if you try to define a new type of `Notification` outside of the file that defines the `sealed trait Notification`, it will produce a compilation error:

 ~~~
 case class Telepathy(message: String) extends Notification